Leadership in the Sixth Form

 During their time in the Sixth Form, we expect pupils to show more responsibility for themselves, for their peers and for younger pupils within the school community.
 Sixth Form pupils can take on senior roles within CCF and other co-curricular activities and in sports.
 All Sixth Formers are involved with the leadership programme, where all pupils will be encouraged and challenged to grow their leadership skills, in whatever capacity is most appropriate for them.

 All Sixth Formers are told at the start of the year that they are the leaders of the school.
-For some, this might be exciting and they relish the opportunity to stand in front of others or get alongside juniors whereas for others this might be daunting.
-We are therefore committed to supporting all Sixth Formers in situational leadership, allowing them to lead in ways that are appropriate for them: from being in a position of leadership to assisting a choir or a sports team to helping a member of staff with a project or running an event.
+For some, this might be exciting and they relish the opportunity to stand in front of others or get alongside juniors; however, for others, this might be daunting.
+We are therefore committed to supporting all Sixth Formers in situational leadership, allowing them to lead in ways that are appropriate for them: from being in a position of leadership, to assisting a choir or a sports team, to helping a member of staff with a project, or running an event.

-We therefore help all pupils by beginning the Lower Sixth with an induction programme that includes them being challenged on inner confidence and motivation.
+We help all pupils by beginning the Lower Sixth with an induction programme that includes them being challenged on inner confidence and motivation.
 One of the first Sixth Form Seminars of the year focuses on looking at what servant-hearted leadership and role models look like and challenges all pupils to think about how they could step out to help others.
 Further conversations with tutors, houseparents and the Head of Sixth Form continue this line of thought and hold pupils to account.
-As pupils sign up for their activities, they are encouraged to help in Helping Hands (visiting a local nursing home or primary school), listen to local primary school children read during a lunchtime, help teach primary children sport through the Sports Leaders qualification and many other ways they could serve the school and the wider community.
+As pupils sign up for their activities, they are encouraged to participate in Helping Hands (visiting a local nursing home or primary school), to listen to local primary school children read during a lunchtime, to help teach primary children sport through the Sports Leaders qualification, and to get involved in many other ways in which they could serve the school and the wider community.
 All Sixth Formers are encouraged to attend Hillians events and are then able to practise good communication skills as well as learn from others.